 Death is an inescapable part of life.
 Children are often aware of death from early on in their lives as they hear about it in fairy tales, see it on television or encounter dead animals outside.
 Some children may have already experienced the death of a pet or family member, or they may have been diagnosed with a terminal illness.
 Continue reading

 My daughter was saddened when our pet hermit crab, Betsy, died and she asked if she’d see her again in the next world.
-The simple Baha’i answer to her question was no, she wouldn’t.
-However, I found a blanket “no” with no other exploration of the topic was not only insensitive but potentially incomplete.
+Her curiosity and love for her pet, allowed us to have a conversation about the difference between animal and man.

 Baha’is are encouraged, from their earliest years, to show love and compassion towards animals.
 Continue reading